-The Council has assessed The Civic Square Precinct against criterion (b) and is satisfied the place is likely to meet this criterion.
+The Council has assessed The Civic Square Precinct against criterion (b) and is satisfied that the place meets this criterion.

 The Civic Square Precinct is planned for civic uses and includes a public square with a focus on municipal and cultural use.